While scuffles over finances are nothing new when it comes to stars and their families, the case begs the question: What

 Corporations and organizations, such as banks, can also serve as conservators.

 In Spears' case, her father has served as conservator for the majority of the time she's been under the conservatorship, which began in 2008 after the performer underwent a series of involuntary holds.
-He stepped down temporarily last year and the singer's care manager, Jodi Montgomery, has temporarily taken over.
+He stepped down temporarily in 2019 and the singer's care manager, Jodi Montgomery, temporarily took over.